 Student teaching is the capstone event for all students in the Bachelor of Science program in Teacher Education, and is done during the last semester of the senior year.
 Students seeking licensure from the State of North Carolina must complete their assignment in a public school.
-Students not seeking state licensure may, depending on circumstances, complete student teaching at a public school or a Christian school.
-Students in the Associate of Arts program will perform an internship at an approved local facility as part of their last semester of coursework.
-See the School of Education Handbook for additional details.
+Students not seeking state licensure may, depending on circumstances, complete student teaching at a public school, private, or a Christian school.
+Students in the Sign Language Interpreting and the Associate of Arts programs will perform an internship at one or more approved local facilities as part of their senior year coursework.
+If required by the host institution, students may be required to have a background check completed.
+If so, the cost is borne by the student.
+See the Moore School of Education Handbook for additional details.